thejaminator/prompt_reward_rl/documentation/main_page.md

 ![antropic_figure_7.png](images%2Fantropic_figure_7.png)
+Figure: Anthropic's reward model accuracy on for different number of model parameters.
 When training a joint reward model, we get an accuracy of 0.68.
 This seems close to anthropic's accuracy for a 10^9 parameter model, assuming that they are evaluating on the same dataset.

 TODO: Find out or just ask anthropic whats the dataset?